Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston Performance Insights

-- The Cougars' +658 scoring differential (outscoring opponents by 18.3 points per game) is a result of scoring 74.9 points per game (98th in college basketball) while allowing 56.6 per outing (second in college basketball).
+- The Cougars outscore opponents by 18.3 points per game (scoring 74.9 points per game to rank 98th in college basketball while giving up 56.6 per outing to rank second in college basketball) and have a +658 scoring differential overall.

-- Houston pulls down 35.9 rebounds per game (14th in college basketball) while conceding 27.4 per outing to its opponents.
+- Houston grabs 35.9 rebounds per game (14th in college basketball) while allowing 27.4 per contest to its opponents.
 It outrebounds opponents by 8.5 boards per game.

-- The Cougars rank 20th in college basketball with 100.9 points scored per 100 possessions, and first in college basketball defensively with 76.2 points conceded per 100 possessions.
+- The Cougars' 100.9 points per 100 possessions on offense rank 20th in college basketball, and the 76.2 points they allow per 100 possessions rank first in college basketball.

-- Houston has committed 9.5 turnovers per game (14th in college basketball action), 3.8 fewer than the 13.3 it forces on average (79th in college basketball).
+- Houston has won the turnover battle by 3.8 turnovers per game, committing 9.5 (14th in college basketball action) while forcing 13.3 (79th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.